Learning "the lingo" is half the battle!

 Wetbag: Come in several sizes.
 From a diaper wipe holder to a hanging XL bag that holds your CD's until you do the laundry.
 They are water proof and resist odors and keeps the smell contained inside the bag.
 Most recommend having 2 small or medium, 1 for the clean diapers and 1 for the dirty diapers when you are on the go.

+Pail Liner: They go into your pail (like a trash bag) and are reusable.
+Cloth diaper pail liners also make it easy to move dirty diapers to the washing machine.
 Cloth Diaper Sprayer: Come complete with all attachments needed to quickly and easily attach to a standard 3/8 inch compression water valve (valve behind toilet).
 Each unit comes packaged with a hand sprayer; a flow control t-valve; 4 foot reinforced white NSF Approved PVC hose; built in check valve in sprayer (one way valve); step-by-step picture instructions; and a matching wall bracket including screws & plastic anchors.
 Each unit takes approximately 5-10 minutes to install when using a standard adjustable pliers.

 Many people buy these to hose off poop into the toilet before the washing machine. - my husband is particularly excited about this product!